 Macklemore photo source: http://commons.wikimedia.org/wiki/File:Macklemore_(8465189261).jpg

-Find a picture.
-Save it to the desktop or some other folder.
+Step 1: Find a picture.
+Save it to the desktop or some other folder where you can find it.
 On a Mac, ctrl-click on an image in the web browser to get a menu where you can save as or copy the image.

 Use the Smart Lasso selection tool to draw a lasso around the part of the picture you want to keep.
 Do Edit/Copy to copy it to the clipboard.
 Do File / New from clipboard to make a new image with just the part you want to keep.